 Please note that at this time CLUNK does not have a teaching facility.
 Requests for workshops are dependent on the provision of space such as a classroom at a school or art gallery.
 If you are looking for a space, the Puppetmongers Studio is also an affordable alternative.

 The Toronto school of puppetry is dedicated to building and strengthening Canada’s puppetry culture through education, and by supporting the development of new work by emerging and established artists.
-Our workshops are people for all walks of the arts who are interested in learning about and integrating puppetry into their artistic practise.
+Our workshops are people for all walks of the arts who are interested in learning about and integrating puppetry into their artistic practice.
 Shawna is one of many artists teaching at the TSP.

 A 14 day exciting, vigorous, hands-on, training program in the art of puppet theatre.
 Designed to introduce you to all of the basics of puppetry from manipulation and construction to design and performance creation.
 For puppeteers, visual artists, composers, teachers, writers, performers, designers, dancers, technicians, or anyone interested in integrating puppetry into their creative practice.